 4. Consider the purpose of blending

-The first thing to consider is the purpose of your blend.
+Another tip is to consider the purpose of your blend.
 If you want to create a perfume for yourself or for someone else, you need to understand how the scent will change over time on their skin.
 This will require testing the final product on your skin before giving it as a gift or putting it on display in your shop.

 There are many ways to blend essential and fragrance oils to create unique scents:

-Start with 1 drop of each oil you want to include and add more drops as necessary to achieve your desired scent strength.
-Simply add a few drops of your chosen essential oil(s) or blends into your favorite fragrance oil.
+Simply add a few drops of your chosen essential oil(s) or blend into your favorite fragrance oil.

 Which Oils Should not be Mixed?

 As we have already discussed, not all oils are compatible to be mixed.
-So we will discuss the oils you should not mix.
+So, I will now discuss the oils you should not mix

 This is an exceptional skin irritant and can cause dermatitis in some people.
-It’s best to avoid using it with other essential oils.
+It’s best to avoid using it with other fragrance oils.

-The problem with mixing clove oil with other essential oils is that it may irritate your skin or eyes if you don’t dilute it correctly first!
+The problem with mixing clove oil with other fragrance oils is that it may irritate your skin or eyes if you don’t dilute it correctly first!
 You should always dilute clove essential oil before adding it to any beauty products like massage oils or lotions.